mpv-player/mpv/DOCS/man/stats.rst

     How long it takes to refresh the displayed stats in seconds (toggling).

 ``persistent_overlay``
-    Default: false
+    Default: no

-    When false, other scripts printing text to the screen can overwrite the displayed stats.
-When true, displayed stats are persistently shown for the respective duration.
+    When `no`, other scripts printing text to the screen can overwrite the displayed stats.
+When `yes`, displayed stats are persistently shown for the respective duration.
 This can result in overlapping text when multiple scripts decide to print text at the same time.

 ``plot_perfdata``
-    Default: true
+    Default: yes

     Show graphs for performance data (page 2).

 ``plot_vsync_ratio``
-    Default: true
+    Default: yes
 ``plot_vsync_jitter``
-    Default: true
+    Default: yes

     Show graphs for vsync and jitter values (page 1).
 Only when toggled.

 ``flush_graph_data``
-    Default: true
+    Default: yes

     Clear data buffers used for drawing graphs when toggling.